NikkNakk/Brightwork-Theme/README.md

 ### Firefox

 Currently I have not adapted the Firefox theme to the new build system.
-The theme files are included, but are older versions.
-I will update those files on a future release.
+This will be included during a future release.

 # Theme User Preferences
 All user preferences are currently handled in the ```_config.scss ``` file.
 This is a sass file that is parsed during install.